danmou/onenote_export/README.md

 ## Setup
 In order to run the script, you must first do the following:
+1. Clone the repo using `git clone https://github.com/Danmou/onenote_export.git`
-1. Go to https://aad.portal.azure.com/ and log in with your Microsoft account.
+2. Go to https://aad.portal.azure.com/ and log in with your Microsoft account.
-2. Select "Azure Active Directory" and then "App registrations" under "Manage".
+3. Select "Azure Active Directory" and then "App registrations" under "Manage".
-3. Select "New registration".
+4. Select "New registration".
 Choose any name, set "Supported account types" to "Accounts in any organizational directory and personal Microsoft accounts" and under "Redirect URI", select Web and enter `http://localhost:5000/getToken`.
 Register.
-4. Copy "Application (client) ID" and paste it as `client_id` below in this script.
+5. Copy "Application (client) ID" and paste it as `client_id` in `config.yaml`.
-5. Select "Certificates & secrets" under "Manage".
+6. Select "Certificates & secrets" under "Manage".
 Press "New client secret", choose a name and confirm.
-6. Copy the client secret and paste it as `secret` below in this script.
+7. Copy the client secret and paste it as `secret` in `config.yaml`.
-7. Select "API permissions" under "Manage".
+8. Select "API permissions" under "Manage".
 Press "Add a permission", scroll down and select OneNote, choose "Delegated permissions" and check "Notes.Read" and "Notes.Read.All".
 Press "Add permissions".
-8. Make sure you have Python 3.7 (or newer) installed and install the dependencies using the command `pip install flask msal requests_oauthlib`.
+9. Make sure you have Python 3.7 (or newer) installed and install the dependencies using the command `pip install -r requirements.txt`.

 ## Running
 In a terminal, navigate to the directory where this script is located and run it using